uts-magic-lab/pyconnect/README.md

 In order to have PyConnect auto discovery work correctly, you need open TCP and UDP port 37251 on your host computer firewall.

 ## Example programs
 Two very simple programs are included under testing subdirectory.
 Use them as an important supplements to currently very limited documentation.
-You can compile them with `make test_one test_two`
+You can compile them with `mkdir build;cmake ..;make`

 ## Program License

 PyConnect is released under GNU General Public License Version 3.
 A copy of the license is in LICENSE file.
 If PyConnect really works out nicely for you and you want to integrate it into your commercial product, please contact me directly.

 ## Contact details
-I can be reached at Wang.Xun@gmail.com.
+I can be reached at wang.xun@gmail.com.